AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 One can of course build using `aliBuild` (`aliBuild build --defaults o2 QualityControl`).
 However, that will take quite some time as it checks all dependencies and builds everything.

-After the initial use of `aliBuild`, which is necessary, the correct way of building is to load the environment with `alienv` and then go to the build directory and run `make` or `ninja`.
+After the initial use of `aliBuild`, which is necessary, the quicker way of building is to load the build environment and run `ninja`:

 ```
-alienv enter QualityControl/latest
 cd sw/BUILD/QualityControl-latest/QualityControl

+# option 1
+WORK_DIR=~/alice/sw source ~/alice/sw/ubuntu2204_x86-64/QualityControl/latest/etc/profile.d/init.sh # replace paths as needed
+# option 2
+direnv allow # needs direnv installed, which will then load the build environment automatically

-make -j8 install # or ninja -j8 install , also adapt to the number of cores available
+ninja -j8 install # adapt to the number of cores available
 ```

 ### User-defined modules